sixhobbits/technical-writing/resources.md

 ### Writers Stack Exchange, The 'rules' of writing
 A crowd-sourced list of axioms and rules of writing, along with descriptions, thoughts, and examples.
 You can find the whole list at [https://writers.stackexchange.com/questions/761/the-rules-of-writing](https://writers.stackexchange.com/questions/761/the-rules-of-writing)

+## Videos

+### The Craft of Writing Effectively by Larry McEnerney
+Aimed at academics, but very generally applicable writing advice, and why everything you learnt in school is probably wrong.
+You can find it [here on YouTube](https://www.youtube.com/watch?v=vtIzMaLkCaM)

 ## Meta
 *Something as meta as writing about writing would not be complete without a meta section of its own.
 Here are some articles that already collect and describe other works on writing.*